down arrow

 Despite the clear benefits to doing so, few UX researchers have a formal process in place for tracking the impact of their work.

-If you’re one of the many UXRs trying to keep track of impact in their own heads, you should know: There’s a better way.
+If you’re one of the many UXRs trying to keep track of impact in their own heads, you're likely thinking that there’s got to be a better way.

-1. Define what kind of ‘impact’ is important to you and your company.
+1. Define what kind of UX ‘impact’ is important to you and your company

 ‘Impact’ can mean a lot of different things, so it’s important to decide early on how you’ll define ‘impact’ within your organization.